SystemFw/blog/content/staging/paxos-failures.md

 assumptions in our model is that each algorithm is implemented properly.

-This is simple and correct but not fault-tolerant: if the single process crashes, i.e. stops forever and loses all storage, then the WOR no longer works.
-In other words, the number of faults a single process can tolerate is `f = 0`, we want to support `f > 0`.
+This is simple and correct but not fault-tolerant: if our storage server crashes, i.e. stops forever and loses all storage, then the WOR no longer works.

+Let's see how we can address this problem, for now we will assume a single writer that doesn't fail, and try to address failures of the storage servers.
+We can use the same algorithm as above for each storage server, but with multiple storage servers.
+However, if they all crash, then clearly nothing would work, so we need to parameterise our algorithm with the number of faults `f` it can tolerate.

+Ok, then given `f`, how many storage servers do we need?
+Well, at least `f + 1`, so that even if `f` of them crash after the value has been written, there is at least one that still has it.
+The writer just has to make sure to only return success once the value has been written to all `f + 1` storage servers.
+This is the first big idea in
+Paxos: _replication_.

+So to tolerate 4 failures, we'd have 5 storage servers, and the writer would write to all 5 before returning success.
+But now we have an
+issue: if even just one storage server crashes, then no write would even complete, as it would never be able to write to 5 storage servers!

+You might be thinking that if one server has crashed, then writing to 4 and returning success is fine since that server will never come back, but remember that _we cannot reliably detect crashes_

 So clearly we need to write the value of the WOR to storage in multiple processes.